resilient-http/resilient.js/README.md

 })
 ```

-For more usage cases, see the [examples](https://github.com/resilient-http/resilient.js/tree/master/examples) folder
+For more usage cases see some [examples](https://github.com/resilient-http/resilient.js/tree/master/examples)

 ## Command-line interface

-For better approach you could install `Resilient` as global package: `npm install -g resilient`
+For better approach you should install `Resilient` as global package: `npm install -g resilient`

 ```bash
 Resilient command-line HTTP client